mVentory/MVentory_UI/UIProductsOnSale/README.md

 ##Features

-* Display specified number of products on sale via block
+* Display specified number of products on sale via block.
-* Display all products on sale in category view
+* Display all products on sale in category view with layer filters.

 ##License